Skip to main content

 The top of the page shows three key metrics:

-Use the Options dropdown in the table toolbar to:
+Use the Options dropdown in the table toolbar to configure a module for your selection:

 Options dropdown